 Abatement Specifications, Oversight, and Contract Administration

-AirQuest prepares lead-based paint abatement specifications in accordance with HUD, OSHA, State, and other client or site-specific requirements.
-AirQuest has experience in the development of contractor cost estimates and solicitation of contractor quotes based upon the specifications.
+AirQuest prepares lead-based paint abatement specifications in accordance with HUD, OSHA, state, and other client or site-specific requirements.
+AirQuest has experience in the development of contractor cost-estimates and the solicitation of contractor quotes based upon specifications.
 Specifically, tasks may include developing assessments, reviewing contractor proposals, and reviewing contractor pre-job submittals.
-Our experienced team can conduct abatement oversight, including air monitoring for lead.
+Our experienced team can conduct abatement oversight including air monitoring for lead.